Ryan Kent: 2018–19: Initial loan spell

 On 22 July 2018, Kent joined Rangers on season-long loan for the 2018–19 season.
-He made his debut on 26 July 2018 in the Europa League 0–1 victory against NK Osijek.
+He made his debut on 26 July 2018 in the Europa League 1-0 victory against NK Osijek.
 He made his SPFL debut on 5 August 2018, in a 1–1 draw against Aberdeen.
-His first goal for the club came on 15 September 2018, in a 4–0 victory against Dundee.
+His first goal for the club came on 15 September 2018, in a 4-0 victory against Dundee.
 On 31 March 2019, Kent scored in the Old Firm derby against Celtic in a 2–1 loss.
 During the match Kent became involved in an altercation with Celtic captain Scott Brown, who was shoved to the ground.
 Kent was charged by the Scottish FA retrospectively.
 He received a two match ban after losing his appeal.

 He made 43 appearances in all competitions, scoring six goals and making nine assists for the club.
 On 7 April, Kent won the 'Young Player of The Year Award for the 2018–19 season for Rangers at the club's end of season awards.
 On 5 May 2019, Kent won the 2018–19 PFA Scotland Young Player of the Year after his performance for Rangers.
 He was also voted in the PFA Scotland Team of the Year for the 2018–19 season.

 Kent returned to Liverpool for the 2019–20 pre-season with manager Jürgen Klopp wanting to assess Kent's development, with Rangers manager Steven Gerrard advising he wanted Kent to re-sign for Rangers on loan.
 Kent was also subject of interest from Leeds United, with Leeds head coach Marcelo Bielsa also personally scouting Kent for Liverpool's pre-season friendly against Bradford City.
 Kent was involved in pre-season friendlies involving Bradford City, Borussia Dortmund, Sporting CP and Sevilla.
 Klopp singled out Kent for praise after his performance against Sevilla, saying: "Ryan had sensational moments in the Sevilla game – one-on-one situations are his big strength.
 He is a wonderful kid, a wonderful player."

-2019–present: Permanent transfer
+2019–2023: Permanent transfer

 Kent signed for Rangers permanently on 3 September 2019 on a four-year contract.
 Rangers paid Liverpool an initial transfer fee of £6.5 million, with further payments potentially due for future performance or Kent being sold.

+Rangers confirmed on 23 May 2023 that Kent would leave the club at the end of the 2022–23 season.

+Fenerbahçe

+On 12 June 2023, Kent signed a four-year deal with Turkish club Fenerbahçe.
+He scored his first goal for the club in a 5–0 UEFA Europa Conference League second qualifying round win against Zimbru Chișinău on 26 July 2023.
+Later that year, on 13 August, he made his Süper Lig debut against Gaziantep FK at the Şükrü Saracoğlu Stadium, Fenerbahçe won 2–1.

+On 17 October 2024, Fenerbahçe announced that Kent's contract with the club had been terminated by mutual agreement.